 Formula to Calculate Gross Sales

 Gross sales refer to the overall sales of the company.
 This is the figure obtained before deducting discounts and sales returns from customers.
 In order to arrive at the gross sales figure, all the sales invoices are aggregated.
-The formula for gross sales is below –
+The formula to calculate gross sales is below –

 Gross sales can be calculated by adding together all the sales invoices.

 In certain cases, we have the net sales figure.
 In such a case, gross sales can be calculated by adding certain items.

 - Step 1: There are certain discounts on the goods sold.
 Add these discounts to the net sales figure.
 For instance, let us assume a discount is $20, and the net sales figure is $80.
 In such a case, gross sales is $80+$20 = $100.

 - Step 3: Find out the value of sales allowances.
 Sales allowance is the amount of discount available on sales due to minor defects.
 Add this value to net sales.